 The CTDS is a nine (9) digit number that the Arizona Department of Education uses to identify Arizona public and charter schools.

 Credits For Contributions to QCOs and QFCOs (Form 321 and Form 352)

 Effective in 2018, the Arizona Department of Revenue has assigned a five (5) digit code number to identify each Qualifying Charitable Organization and Qualifying Foster Care Charitable Organization for Arizona tax credit purposes on Form 321 and Form 352, which is included with the Arizona income tax return.
 Taxpayers must use the “QCO Code” or “QFCO Code” of certified organizations to claim the tax credits for contributions QCOs or QFCOs.

 Taxpayers can file now and schedule payments up until the deadline.

 The Arizona Department of Revenue (ADOR) reminds monthly transaction privilege tax filers that returns are due.

 Avoid the worry and hassle of mailing your return by using AZTaxes.gov, which is available at night and weekends.
 Our online filing and paying service is free, fast and easy — allowing payments to be scheduled up until the second to last business day.

 To be in compliance with state law, you must file a return by its due date, even if there is no tax due for the filing period.

-Arizona Department of Revenue (ADOR) is making it easier for businesses to link their transaction privilege tax (TPT) license to their AZTaxes.gov account.
-Businesses now can update their Primary and Delegate through Delegate Access Request (DAR) faster.
-ADOR always recommends that the Primary (or also known as “Security Administrator”) should be the owner or officer.
+The Arizona Department of Revenue (ADOR) is making it easier for businesses to link their transaction privilege tax (TPT) license to their AZTaxes.gov account.
+Businesses can now update their Primary and Delegate through Delegate Access Request (DAR) faster than before.